OpenMoonRay/openmoonray-docs/docs/moonray/maps/DebugMap.md

   - rgb = 3

-  <p>the type of primitive attribute to displayed when attribute 'map type' is set to 'primitive attribute'<\p>
+  <p>the type of primitive attribute to displayed when attribute 'map type' is set to 'primitive attribute'</p>

   </p>